 Invaders violate ceasefire in Donbas nine times

-Over the past day, March 4, Russian invaders violated the ceasefire in the Joint Forces Operation (JFO) area in Donbas nine times.
+Over the past day, December 9, the armed formations of the Russian Federation violated the ceasefire in the Joint Forces Operation (JFO) area in Donbas nine times.

 Censor.NET reports referring to the JFO press centre Facebook page.